apache/artemis-examples/examples/features/standard/ssl-enabled-crl-mqtt/readme.md

-# ActiveMQ Artemis MQTT CRL Example
+# Apache Artemis MQTT CRL Example

 If you have not already done so, [prepare the broker distribution](../../../../README.md#getting-started) before running the example.